samhaswon/bible_search/README.md

 Versions can be specified with the `version` parameter in `search()`.
 The string passed should be the short form of the version name.

-For example, you could use
+For example, you could use:
 ```python
 BibleSearch().search("Jesus wept", version="ESV")
 ```